 The covered bond programme would not benefit from any designated source of liquidity if cash flow collections were to be interrupted.
-However, before an issuer default, the Pfandbrief Act requires the issuer to cover potential liquidity gaps for the next 180 days and to maintain a minimum OC level of 2% on a net present value basis.
+However, before an issuer default, the Pfandbrief Act requires the issuer to cover potential liquidity gaps for the next 180 days and to maintain a minimum OC level of 2.0%.
 After an issuer default, the Sachwalter would have the ability to sell a portion of the cover pool to make timely payments on the bonds.